 In the film Conspiracy directed by Stanislav Libin Ohlobystin played the role of Grigory Rasputin.

-In 2010 Oklobystin began to play the role of Dr. Bykov in the TV series Interns.
+Ohlobystin began to play the role of Dr. Bykov in the TV series Interns in 2010.

-Ohlobystin called tolerant attitude towards homosexuality “blue fascism”.
-The actor compared same-sex marriages to the “marriage to the guinea pig” and necrophilia.
+The actor called tolerant attitude towards homosexuality “blue fascism”.
+Actually, he compared same-sex marriages to the “marriage to the guinea pig” and necrophilia.
 On January 7, 2014 he wrote an open letter to Russian President Vladimir Putin to return the criminal liability for sodomy canceled in 1993, as the law banning propaganda of homosexuality is not effective.

 On October 26, 2014 the actor was in the list of several hundred figures of Russian culture that couldn’t enter Ukraine because of their political positions.

-On November 30, 2014 Ohlobystin brought his new film Priest San to Donetsk and expressed his support for the Donetsk People’s Republic and its leaders.
-As a result the State Cinema Committee of Ukraine banned 71 films and TV series with Ohlobystin.
+You know, on November 30, 2014, Ohlobystin brought his new film Priest San to Donetsk and expressed his support for the Donetsk People’s Republic and its leaders.
+As a result, the State Cinema Committee of Ukraine banned 71 films and TV series with Ohlobystin.

 Ivan collects hunting rifles and is interested in watches and mobile phones.